williamjturkel/H3885G-FW25/Wk04/README.md

 - **Procedure**:
   1. **Exchange**: Share your full Master Prompt text with your tablemates.
 You could do this through Google Chat.
   2. **Critique**: Identify the single most ambiguous or contradictory instruction in each prompt.
 Discuss ways you might edit the prompt to correct flaws.
-  3. **AI Assist**: Open a Gemini chat window and use a prompt like this: "I am trying to write a prompt to describe an app for AI studio.
+  3. **AI Assist**: Open a Gemini chat window and use a prompt like this: "I am trying to write a prompt to describe an app for AI Studio.
 Can you make suggestions for improving the prompt?
 Here it is: `paste in prompt text`"
 - **Goal**: Individual students leave with the highest quality, least ambiguous Master Prompt ready for discussion with their A02 team.

 # Any questions?